zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

 > **Note**: If you are working in the LiveLabs environment, you can skip this step and proceed to STEP 3.

-1. Download [workshop-staged.zip](need url) to a directory on your local computer.
+1. Download [19cnf-workshop-staged.zip](https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/8ymA1czX8XRytfobEBedr8guxJfPwZ9gRUH2PZjbk2AeQBnFHMM06si6NSitFeqY/n/frmwj0cqbupb/b/19cNewFeatures/o/19cnf-workshop-staged.zip) to a directory on your local computer.
 This ZIP file contains the terraform script that you use with Resource Manager.

 2. On the home page in Oracle Cloud Infrastructure, click **Create a stack**.
 The **Create Stack** page is displayed.